 Cubase: $100–579.99.
 Never used it.
 I know it exists.

 Pro Tools: $29.99/month, $299/year, or $599 to buy.
 The heaviest hitter in the room.
-Too heavy for me and probably you, too.
+I’ve trained myself on it for work, but I don’t enjoy using it.
 Our pro (ie. full-time) sound engineer on Wolf 359 uses it to record us in the studio.
-Gabriel edits at home with Audition.

 Ways to save money on editing software

 If you’re not gonna use the free ones, buy educational for paid apps.
 Most of the above have student pricing, so jump on that if you’re eligible.
 If you’re a video editor already, you could easily use an app like Adobe Premiere, Avid Media Composer, Final Cut Pro, or even Telestream’s ScreenFlow ($99) to edit a podcast, so long as you export to MP3.